darrenldl/blockyarchive/README.md

 ## Goals
 As rsbx is to be used largely as a backup utility, security/robustness of the code will be prioritised over apparent performance.

-Modularity and ease of maintenance will be of high priority during development as well for easy maintenance in future.

 ## Getting started
 #### Installation
 rsbx is available via Cargo